Guide for Authors

 Author identities

-The author’s full name without academic degrees and titles.
-Name of affiliation for each author accompanied by complete affiliation address, and corresponding email address.
+The author’s full name is without academic degrees and titles.
+Name of affiliation for each author, accompanied by complete affiliation address and corresponding email address.

 Abstract

-An abstract of maximum 300 words is required for any submitted manuscript.
-It is written narratively containing at least the aim(s), method, the theory used, and the result(s) of the research.
+An abstract of a maximum of 300 words is required for any submitted manuscript.
+It is written narratively, containing at least the aim(s), method, the theory used, and the result(s) of the research.
 It should be self-contained and must be citation-free.
 It should not contain any undefined abbreviations or unspecified references.

 Keywords

 Each manuscript should have 3 to 6 keywords.
-The keywords should help audience search the relevant literature to their interest.
+The keywords should help the audience search for the relevant literature for their interest.

 Introduction

-The introduction should perform the relationship among the research background, rationale, justification of the research urgency, the emergence of research problems, alternative solutions, the solutions which are chosen, and the research aims.
-The background and rationale should be stated according to the theories, evidence, pre-survey and/or relevant research.
-It may also contain the narrative operational definition of the main constructs, variable, or terminologies used.
+The introduction should establish the relationship among the research background, rationale, justification of the research urgency, the emergence of research problems, alternative solutions, the solutions that are chosen, and the research aims.
+The background and rationale should be stated according to the theories, evidence, pre-survey, and/or relevant research.
+It may also contain the narrative operational definition of the main constructs, variables, or terminologies used.
 Besides, the aim of the research/study should be written clearly.

 Literature Review

-It presents the theory applied and the related literature on the previous researches on the topic.
+It presents the theory applied and the related literature on the previous research on the topic.
 Related work of previous researchers should be presented.
-Minimum 10-15 good and recent works [not older than 10 years] *, should be presented.
+A minimum of 10-15 good and recent works [not older than 10 years]* should be presented.
 This section can be merged with the introduction section as well.
-Here the author can discuss the research gap that this study is going or willing to cover followed by the hypothesis. [if relevant to their study] Provide in-text citation in APA 7th edition guidelines style.
+Here, the author can discuss the research gap that this study is going to or is willing to cover, followed by the hypothesis. [if relevant to their study] Provide in-text citation in APA 7th edition guidelines style.
 [Easy and Free APA Citation Generator].
-A wonderful guide to literature review is available by University of South California at https://libguides.usc.edu/writingguide/literaturereview
+A wonderful guide to the literature review is available from the University of Southern California at https://libguides.usc.edu/writingguide/literaturereview

 Research Method

-The method comprises of the design of the research, population, and sample, sampling techniques, procedures, instruments, data collection tools, and data analysis techniques.
-All of these components need to be detailed in a report format (past tense), except for general explanations and reference.
+The method comprises the design of the research, population, and sample; sampling techniques; procedures; instruments; data collection tools; and data analysis techniques.
+All of these components need to be detailed in a report format (past tense), except for general explanations and references.
 Writing the definition of certain general terms related to the method used is not necessary.

 Findings and Discussion

 The findings and discussion are presented in one part.
-Findings are the presentation of the research purely based on the analyzed data while discussion is the explanation of the findings relevant to the literature discussed in the introduction and other relevant theories and ideas.
-The author(s) is/are required to provide the findings and discussion on the same sequence with the research aims, and, should also provide the summary of the discussion aimed at answering the grand question of the research at the end of the discussion part.
+Findings are the presentation of the research purely based on the analyzed data, while discussion is the explanation of the findings relevant to the literature discussed in the introduction and other relevant theories and ideas.
+The author(s) is/are required to provide the findings and discussion in the same sequence as the research aims and should also provide a summary of the discussion aimed at answering the grand question of the research at the end of the discussion part.

 Conclusion (and implications, recommendations, or suggestions, if any)

 The conclusion should answer the objectives of the research.
 Tells how your work advances the field from the present state of knowledge.
-Without clear Conclusions, reviewers and readers will find it difficult to judge the work and whether it merits publication in the journal.
-Do not repeat the Abstract or list experimental results.
+Without clear conclusions, reviewers and readers will find it difficult to judge the work and whether it merits publication in the journal.
+Do not repeat the abstract or list experimental results.
 Provide a clear scientific justification for your work, and indicate possible applications and extensions.
-It would help if you also suggested future experiments and/or point out those that are underway
+It would help if you also suggested future experiments and/or pointed out those that are underway

-The following is an example of an acknowledgement statement:
+Authors are required to include an acknowledgment section.
+The following is an example of an acknowledgment statement:

-The authors would like to acknowledge the support of Universiti Teknologi MARA (UiTM), Cawangan Negeri Sembilan, Kampus Kuala Pilah and Faculty of Applied Sciences, Universiti Teknologi MARA, Shah Alam, Selangor, Malaysia for providing the facilities and financial support on this research.
+The authors would like to acknowledge the support of Universiti Teknologi MARA (UiTM), Cawangan Negeri Sembilan, Kampus Kuala Pilah, and the Faculty of Applied Sciences, Universiti Teknologi MARA, Shah Alam, Selangor, Malaysia, for providing the facilities and financial support for this research.

 Conflict of interest

-The authors agree that this research was conducted in the absence of any self-benefits, commercial or financial conflicts and declare the absence of conflicting interests with the funders.
+The authors agree that this research was conducted in the absence of any self-benefits or commercial or financial conflicts and declare the absence of conflicting interests with the funders.

 References

 All references referred to in the article text must be listed in the reference section.
-The references shall contain at least 15 (fifteen) references from primary sources (scientific journals, conference proceedings, research reference books) or 80 % of total references, which are published within 5 (five) years.
+The references shall contain at least 15 (fifteen) references from primary sources (scientific journals, conference proceedings, research reference books) or 80% of the total references, which are published within 5 (five) years.
 The citation format and the references must follow the APA 7.0 style.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).